nimsos-dev/nimsos-gui/README.md

 ## Install procedures

-* Before installing the GUI version, Python version of NIMS-OS is required according to install .
+* Before installing the GUI version, Python version of NIMS-OS is required.

 * Download the installer (NIMS-OS-GUI-main.zip) from the code bottun in this GitHub.